Listen to Wikipedia

-Listen to Wikipedia, also known as L2W or Hatnote: Listen To Wikipedia, is a multimedia visualizer developed by Mahmoud Hashemi and Stephen LaPorte which translates recent Wikipedia edits into a display of visuals and sounds.
+Listen to Wikipedia is a multimedia visualizer developed by Mahmoud Hashemi and Stephen LaPorte which translates recent Wikipedia edits into a display of visuals and sounds.
 The open source software application creates a real-time statistical graphic with sound from contributions to Wikipedia from around the world.
 To accomplish this, L2W uses the graphics library D3.js.

-The concept of Listen to Wikipedia is based on BitListen, originally known as Listen to Bitcoin, an application by Maximillian Laumeister.
+The project won Silver in the Interactive Visualization category of the Kantar Information is Beautiful Awards in 2013.
+The concept of Listen to Wikipedia is based on BitListen, originally known as Listen to Bitcoin, by Maximillian Laumaister.

 Presentation

 Audio

 Each edit produces a note in the pentatonic scale.
 The bell-like sounds of a celesta correspond to edits with a net addition of content to Wikipedia, and the strums of a clavichord correspond to net subtractions of content.
 The pitch is inversely proportional to the size of the edit (lower pitched notes are produced by larger edits).
-Newly registered Wikipedia users are welcomed by a violin chord.
+Newly registered Wikipedia users are welcomed by a string chord.

 Visuals

 Each edit creates a circle of one of three colors: white for registered users, green for unregistered users, and violet for Wikipedia bots.
-The size of a circle is proportional to the magnitude of change executed by the edit (larger circles are produced by larger edits).
+The size of a circle is proportional to the magnitude of change executed by the edit; larger circles are produced by larger edits.
 The name of the article edited is displayed in the center of the circle.
 Clicking on the text opens a Wikipedia page in a new tab in the user's browser, showing the revision.
 A blue bar at the top of the screen will appear whenever a new Wikipedia user is registered, listing their username.
+At the bottom left corner, there is a bar showing the number of edits per minute.